denis-stepanov/advent/README.md

 # Export TF1 channel jingles
 $ db-djv-pg.py export "FR_TF1*"

-# Import all jingles in the current directory, overwriting existing ones.
-Note that escaping shall not be used in this case
+# Import all jingles in the current directory, overwriting existing ones
+# Note that escaping shall not be used in this case
 $ db-djv-pg.py import -o *

 # Delete one jingle